tholian-network/stealth/README.md

 - It uses trust-based `Peers` to share the local cache.
 Peers can receive, interchange, and synchronize their downloaded media.
 This is especially helpful in rural areas, where internet bandwidth is sparse; and redundant downloads can be saved.
-Just bookmark Stealh as a Web App on your Android and you have direct access to your downloaded wikis, yay!
+Just bookmark Stealh as a Web App on your Android phone and you have direct access to your downloaded wikis, yay!

 - It can double-function as a Content-Auditing and Content-Filtering Web Proxy inside